What you need to know about FINTRAC

 I have already provided documents when I filled out the application.
 Why am I receiving additional emails to confirm verification?

-We may need additional documents to confirm verification for which you may receive additional emails requesting specific documents.
+We may need additional documents to confirm, so you may receive additional emails requesting specific documents.

-You can navigate to the resolution centre where you will see additional details of what is needed.
+You can go to the resolution centre where you can see details of what's needed.

-I received an email stating my payments account was cancelled, however the account number listed is not familiar.
+I received an email stating my payments account was cancelled, however the account number listed isn't familiar.
 Why did I receive this email?
 Was my Payments account closed?

-Any active payments accounts have not been cancelled or suspended and will continue to go through remediation.
+Any active payments accounts haven't been cancelled or suspended and will continue to go through remediation.
 The current timelines communicated will continue to apply for active accounts until otherwise notified.

 Can I still use paper cheques if my direct deposit access is suspended?